 Get this: The first commercial flight in New Zealand was into Haast in 1934.
 Pilot Bert Mercer flew a DH83 Fox Moth in the days when beaches and riverbeds were used as airstrips.

 Biggest industry: Farming, fishing, tourism and DoC.

 Source of pride: The unspoiled nature of things.
 The thriving bird life, whitebait and deer.
 You can stand in one place and marvel at rivers, mountains, beach and native bush simultaneously.

-Town festival: The annual Whitebait Festival in September is worth dusting off your waders for.
+Town festival: The annual Whitebait Festival is worth dusting off your waders for.
 A Haast fun run is also in the pipeline.

 Best reason to stop: Fishing, whitebaiting (in season), deer stalking, birdwatching, tramping, nature walks, jet-boat safaris, helicopter adventures and glacier flights.
 And meet the locals, they're a unique breed.

 Best place to take the kids: Haast Beach is impressive, or the rivers for walks, or Ship Creek, 15km north of town.
 The car park has an information kiosk about the shipwrecks, among other things.

 Best flat white: Robin's Otoko Espresso, a trailer hauled around town during the tourist season.
 Consistently excellent.